hari-stats/CV/index.md

 As enhanced devices at the edge of the network exploit artificial intelligence, even novel computing challenges are raised.
 In my current research agenda, I investigate all aspects related to distributed intelligent systems for supporting cities and communities, with a strong focus on optimizing decentralized and self-organized infrastructures.
 My research finds application in several domains, among which smart city, mobility, healthcare, and cultural heritage.

 #### Short Biography
-I am an assistant professor in the <a href="https://fcrlab.unime.it/">Future Computing Research Laboratory</a> at the Department of Mathematics, Computer Science, Physics and Hearth Sciences of the <a
+I am a Senior Research Fellow in the <a href="https://www.iict.res.in/">CSIR-INDIAN INSTITUTE OF CHEMICAL TECHNOLOGY</a> at the Department of Applied Biology.

-I have been teacher of several subjects, among which Computer Networks and Algorithms, and teacher's guide of Bio-Inspired Artificial Intelligence.
-I am reviewer of respected Springer, IEEE and Elsevier Journals, coordinator of the